×

 • United Healthcare

-Please come to your first appointment 30 minutes early with your photo ID, insurance card, and if applicable, any images or scans related to your visit.
-If your insurance plan has a copay, that will be collected at time of check-in.
+Please come to your first appointment 30 minutes early with your photo ID, insurance card, and if applicable, images or scans related to your visit.
+If your insurance plan has a copay, that will be collected at the time of check-in.
 At your first appointment with Raleigh Orthopaedic, you will be expected to complete new patient forms, including a medical history questionnaire.
 You can update your demographics and fill out your new patient forms prior to your appointment through our Patient Portal.
 These forms will be used to get a baseline overview of pre-existing conditions and a better initial understanding of where and how you’re experiencing pain or discomfort.
-Conditions such as arthritis, osteoporosis, anemia, obesity, hypertension, and diabetes may all impact both diagnosis and treatment plan options.

-If you are in need of emergency medical care for your foot or ankle, please go to UNC Rex Hospital.
-Raleigh Orthopaedic specialists are on call for orthopaedic trauma at all hours of the day.
+If you are in need of urgent orthopedic care, please visit one of our four orthopedic Urgent Care clinics at Garner, Holly Springs, Raleigh or Wakefield.
+For emergency medical care, please visit UNC Rex Hospital, where Raleigh Orthopaedic specialists are on call for orthopedic trauma at all hours of the day.

-Explore other Services Available at Raleigh Orthopaedic
+Explore Additional Specialties at Raleigh Orthopaedic